E-box: MYC (c-Myc, an oncogene)

 MYC (c-Myc), a gene that codes for a transcription factor Myc, is important in regulating mammalian cell proliferation and apoptosis.

 In 1991, researchers tested whether c-Myc could bind to DNA by dimerizing it to E12.
 Dimers of E6, the chimeric protein, were able to bind to an E-box element (GGCCACGTGACC) which was recognized by other HLH proteins.
 Expression of E6 suppressed the function of c-Myc, which showed a link between the two.

 In 1996, it was found that Myc heterodimerizes with MAX and that this heterodimeric complex could bind to the CAC(G/A)TG E-box sequence and activate transcription.

 In 1998, it was concluded that the function of c-Myc depends upon activating transcription of particular genes through E-box elements.

 MYOD1 (MyoD)

-MyoD comes from the Mrf bHLH family and its main role is myogenesis, the formation of muscular tissue.
-Other members in this family include myogenin, Myf5, Myf6, Mist1, and Nex-1.
+MyoD comes from the MRF bHLH family and its main role is myogenesis, the formation of muscle.
+Other members in this family include myogenin, Myf5, and Myf6 (MRF4).

 When MyoD binds to the E-box motif CANNTG, muscle differentiation and expression of muscle-specific proteins is initiated.
-The researchers ablated various parts of the recombinant MyoD sequence and concluded that MyoD used encompassing elements to bind the E-box and the tetralplex structure of the promoter sequence of the muscle specific gene α7 integrin and sarcomeric sMtCK.
+The researchers ablated various parts of the recombinant MyoD sequence and concluded that MyoD used encompassing elements to bind the E-box and the tetraplex structure of the promoter sequence of the muscle specific gene α7 integrin and sarcomeric sMtCK.

 MyoD regulates HB-EGF (Heparin-binding EGF-like growth factor), a member of the EGF (Epidermal growth factor) family that stimulates cell growth and proliferation.
 It plays a role in the development of hepatocellular carcinoma, prostate cancer, breast cancer, esophageal cancer, and gastric cancer.

 MyoD can also bind to noncanonical E boxes of MyoG and regulate its expression.